rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 Generates release notes for a build or release. the file can be a format of your choice
 * Can be used on any type of Azure DevOps Agents (Windows, Mac or Linux)
 * For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* 2.27.x onwards, thanks to the work of [KennethScott](https://github.com/KennethScott), adds support for [Handlbars](https://handlebarsjs.com/) based templates as well as the bespoke version used previously.
 * 2.17.x onwards supports operation in a build whether YAML or legacy, getting the commits/changesets associated with the build.
 * 2.0.x onwards supports tag filtering in the work items listed in a report.
 A report can have many WILOOPs with different filters.
 2.18.x & 2.19.x add support for advanced work item filtering
 * The Azure DevOps REST APIs have a limitation that by default they only return 200 items.
 As a release could include more Work Items or ChangeSets/Commits.
 A workaround for this has been added [#349](https://github.com/rfennell/AzurePipelines/issues/349).
 Since version 2.12.x this feature has been defaulted on.
 To disable it set the variable `ReleaseNotes.Fix349` to `false`